joesan/joesan-me/README.md

 - [DeepThought](https://github.com/RatanShreshtha/DeepThought)

 ## How to build?
 [Have a look here](https://github.com/joesan/joesan-me/blob/master/.github/workflows/main.yml) on how the project is built.
-The GitHub pages is configured to map to my domain name (bigelectrons).
-The build pipeline compiles the markdown content to a static html, pushes it to a branch [gh-pages](https://github.com/joesan/joesan-me/tree/gh-pages) from where the content is served.
+We check the HTTP links for all the markdown content, fetch all markdown content that is in draft status, report them in a file (this is just for me to know which content I should still work on), and then finally build using Zola.

 ## How to serve?
 Install Zola, checkout this project, from the root folder type `zola serve`.
 You should see your new site at `localhost:1111` or at `127.0.0.1:1111`